Daffan/the-barn-challenge/README.md

 If you run it in Singularity containers:
 * Go version at least 1.13
-* Singularity version at least 3.6.3
+* Singularity version at least 3.6.3 and less than 4.02

 The requirements above are just suggestions.
 If you run into any issue, please contact organizers for help (zfxu@utexas.edu).